LeGuill/Becode/Readme.md

 ## Things I value in teamwork

-I love working as a team, it allows us to share and learn knowledge but also it is a way to socialize and to bond.
+I love working as a team, it allows us to share and learn knowledge but also it is a way to socialize and to bond.rrrrrr

 ## GIF